Concurrency Model¶

 |---|---|

-| Multiple writers | Commit-time serialization |
+| Multiple writers | Optimistic concurrency (commit-time validation) |

 | Network consensus | Local coordination |

-| Eventual consistency | Snapshot isolation |
+| Eventual consistency | Snapshot isolation (SSI) |

-| Complex conflict resolution | Serialized commits |
+| Complex conflict resolution | Abort-and-retry on conflict |

 | Operational complexity | Embedded simplicity |